JEWELS OF SLOVENIA, CROATIA AND BOSNIA & HERCEGOVINA – 8 DAYS / 7 NIGHTS

 Day 1 Arrive in Ljubljana, Slovenia

-Included transfers from Ljubljana airport to Ljubljana hotel followed by late afternoon walking tour of Ljubljana the old town, welcome drink and welcome dinner.
-Our lodging GH Union 4* or similar (one night) is located in the center of the town and just minutes walking from the old town of Ljubljana.
-One of the highlights of the tour is the sparkling capital city of Slovenia, Ljubljana.
-Ljubljana has the most beautiful historic center, contained within a sprawling pedestrian zone that flanks both sides of the willow-lined Ljubljanica River, with animated cafés and restaurants, magnificent Baroque buildings and bridges.
+Included transfers from Ljubljana, Venice or Trieste airport to Ljubljana hotel followed by late afternoon walking tour of Ljubljana historical centre, welcome drink and welcome dinner.
+Our lodging at GH Union 4* or similar (one night) is located in the centre of town and a hop, skip and jump away from the old town of Ljubljana, a bubbling capital city of Slovenia, which is one of the highlights of the tour.
+Ljubljana has the most beautiful historic centre, encompassing a sprawling pedestrian zone that flanks both sides of the willow-lined Ljubljanica River, with animated cafés and restaurants, magnificent Baroque buildings and bridges.
 Guide will walk us through the old town, highlighted by the works of Slovenia’s greatest architect, Joze Plecnik, the outdoor markets and historic palaces.
 Plenty of free time also to enjoy and explore Ljubljana on your own.
 Welcome dinner in local restaurant.(D)

 Day 2 Ljubljana–Postojna Caves–Zadar, Croatia